5.1.3 Configuring Authentication Methods

 • NAS_IP_ADDRESS: Specifies an IP address used as a RADIUS attribute.
 You might use this property for situations in which service providers are using a cluster of small network access servers (NASs).
 The value you enter is sent to the RADIUS server.

-RADIUS_AUTHN_FIRST: Set this property to true if you want RADIUS authentication to be performed first preceded by LDAP authentication.
+• RADIUS_AUTHN_FIRST: Set this property to true if you want RADIUS authentication to be performed first preceded by LDAP authentication.
 By default, this property is set to false.
+This property is applicable for Access Manager 5.0 Service Pack 1 and later.

 5. Click Finish.